Dave864/rshell/README.md

 //file1 and file2 are empty
 //file3 contains the result of command
 ```
 * When redirecting input multiple times, only the last file in the chain will be read from while
 the rest will be empty, similar to the issue before.
+* When running the cd command, if two locations are given, the program will change the location
+to the home directory.
+* The cd command will yield undefined behavior if used in io redirection.
 * The program is not able to handle the piping of commands.

 ##LS